mchangrh/yt-neuter/docs/yt-neuter.md

 * yt music
 * new/ fundraiser/ 4k badges
 * nudges (recommendation/ turn on watch history)
-* "Recommended for you" sponsored videos
-* Looks for non-live videos without 2 spans in the metadata-line (on normal videos, there's view count + upload date)
 ## endscreen
 * mixes
 # channel page